 The Delivery Authority provided a number of inputs to support the Client Team's production of the Strategic Case, which followed the Five Case Model as recommended by HM Treasury for major projects and programmes.
-All of the inputs were delivered to a high quality and were provided to the Client Team on time.
+All of the

 Engagement with parliamentarians in relation to the Programme, including Client and Programme Board members, is the responsibility of the Client Team, and the Delivery Authority provided support on this over the reporting period.
-We are using modern digital models to map this survey information digitally, to create a 3D digital map of every aspect of the Palace.
-This single source of information replaces thousands of separate drawings and files, and will be used to inform the scope of works and how we do things in the future.